singhyashdevops/Assignment/README.md

 -- Toasts show updates when filters are applied or errors occur.
 -- Add <Toaster /> in your main layout to enable notifications.

+### Saving Filter Preset and SEO metadata based on filters
+-- Toasts show updates when filters are applied or errors occur.
+-- Add <Toaster /> in your main layout to enable notifications.

 ## API Source
 -- Modify fetchProducts in utils/fetcher.ts to change backend or mock API.
 -- Categories & Prices: Update categoryMenu and pricePresets in utils/productUtils.ts.